Saladworks

 Saladworks, LLC is a restaurant franchise that serves made-to-order entrée salads, wraps, soups, and sandwiches.
 Saladworks restaurants are categorized as fast casual, and the company markets its menu as a healthy alternative to other fast food fare.
-The franchise currently operates 110 restaurant locations in 15 states and is developing locations internationally.
+The franchise currently operates 150 restaurant locations in 22 states and is developing locations internationally.
 It continues to develop exclusively through its Multiple Unit Development approach, focusing on development in metropolitan areas throughout the United States.
 The restaurant chain also has stores in Canada.

 History

-Saladworks was founded on October 1, 1986, by John Scardapane, who served as the company's CEO until 2015.
+Saladworks was founded on October 1, 1986, by John Scardapane, who served as the company's CEO until 2015. and Gail Scardapane, who served as the company’s Head of Brand and VP Brand Marketing and Public Relations.

 The first Saladworks opened in the Cherry Hill Mall, the success of which inspired the opening of 12 additional locations in New Jersey and Pennsylvania.

 Saladworks began franchising in 2001, and by 2007 had 88 locations in eight states, including Pennsylvania, New Jersey, Delaware, Maryland, Florida, and Illinois.
-Today, the franchise operates over 100 restaurant locations in 18 states and has announced plans to expand into new markets in the United States and internationally.
+Today, the franchise operates over 150 restaurant locations in 24 states and has announced plans to expand into new markets in the United States and internationally.

-On February 17, 2015, Saladworks filed a Chapter 11 bankruptcy petition and listed Commerce Bank and Metro Bank founder Vernon Hill as a major creditor.
-The bankruptcy filing said it was looking for an investor.
 Saladworks was acquired by Centre Lane Partners in June 2015, and promoted Saladworks president Paul Steck to CEO, replacing founder John Scardapane.

-Recent changes

 Restaurant redesign

 In October 2008, Saladworks began a major branding change, unveiling a new design prototype.
 Existing restaurants that have adopted the new design, as well as all new Saladworks locations built around the new design, have been dubbed “3G Restaurants” by the company.
 Changes include refrigerated salad display cases, the omission of menu boards, diffused artificial lighting to emulate daylight entering through skylights, and a higher level of design consistency across all Saladworks locations.